arnaucube/hash-chain-sonobe/README.md

 Proves a chain of keccak256 hashes, using the [vocdoni/keccak256-circom](https://github.com/vocdoni/keccak256-circom) circuit.

-> WIP

-assuming rust and circom have been installed:
+Assuming rust and circom have been installed:
 - `./compile-circuit.sh`
 - `cargo test --release -- --nocapture`